vinceimbat/vinceimbat/content/The present moment is only what truly exists.md

 My number one priority should be to stay here in my present mental state.

-This is the reason why [[literature/early retirement extreme]] is not for me.
+This is the reason why [[early retirement extreme]] is not for me.
 I can't stand five years of my life working hard.
 I just think that's too long and is not worth the bargain given and the rist that could happen within those five years.
 What I could tolerate is a day when I can both plan for the future and enjoy this moment—each moment.